 9. Changing Wine Tastes

 Wine is perhaps one of the most popular drinks that diners order with a meal.
 A past trend has been for shorter wine lists, known as “micro” lists, that offer consumers quality over quantity.
-Now that restaurants have that trend in hand, wine in 2021 is just as trendy.
+Today, wine is still a trend, although tastes may have changed a bit.

-Although difficult to predict, here are wine trends to be aware of and implement in your restaurant and bar:
+Although difficult to predict precisely, here are wine trends to be aware of and implement in your restaurant and bar this 2022:

 - Low-alcohol content wines